sigilante/duo/K-doors.md

 - What does `[~ ~]` mean when returned from a `map`?

 `unit`s are common enough that they have their own syntax and set of operational functions.
-We'll look at them more in a bit.
+We'll look at them more in [the next module](./K-doors.md).

 ```hoon
 > (~(get by colors) %brown)